16.03.08

 “There’s not an ounce of fat on that man!”

 What about the other 6 monster British weightlifters from Crossfit Manchester: all women.
-In fact at a stroke, Crossfit Manchester doubled the number of women competing in the entire event.
-So much so that for the first time in living memory it seems, they had to split the women up into 2 lifting groups, something previously unheard of.
+In fact at a stroke, Crossfit Manchester nearly doubled the number of women competing in the entire event.
+So much so that for the first time in living memory it seems, they had to split the women up into 2 lifting groups, something apparently previously unheard of.

 Bare in mind that this is the British Masters Weight Lifting championships, which means that you have to be over 35 to compete.
 5 of the 6 women are over 40, several of which are ordinary working wives and mothers, who have done no more weightlifting training than simply attend Crossfit for a year, since the doors opened in Manchester.

 The most entertaining part of the day was to be found in conversation with other established weight lifting competitors, who were amazed at the 25 or so Crossfitters who had invaded their domain, and were keen to learn about where we were from and what Crossfit was.
-The best question was:
+One question was:

 “So do you do Power Lifting as well as Weight Lifting at Crossfit?”